content-island/astro-for-react-devs-workshop/00-astro-101/05-layout/README.md

 -  </body>
 </html>

-There's only one problem: the title is always "Astro".
+There's only one problem: the title of the page is always "Astro".
 We can fix that by passing a `title` prop to the layout component.

 _./src/layouts/BaseLayout.astro_